FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 - Create a Kubernetes Deployment
 - Create a ReplicaSet that maintains a set number of replicas
 - Witness Kubernetes load balancing in action

+>> **Note: Kindly complete the lab in a single session without any break because the lab may go on offline mode and may cause errors.
+If you face any issues/errors during the lab process, please logout from the lab environment.
+Then clear your system cache and cookies and try to complete the lab.**

 # Verify the environment and command line tools
 1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.